 Q EXPERTS' BLOG

-Does the PT Five Flags Theory Really Work?
+Does the Five Flags Theory and PT Lifestyle Still Work?

 There also seems to be some confusion about the number of flags: The ‘Three Flags Theory’ of Harry Schultz, the ‘Five Flags Theory’ of the W.G.
 Hill series, publicized last year by Neil Strauss in his bestselling book Emergency… or the ‘Six Flags Theory’ of Bye Bye Big Brother?